 6. Misdemeanor for Marijuana

-It may have been years ago, and you only had to perform a few hours of community service.
-While recreational use is now legal in several states, this minor conviction can still show up on your record unless you had it expunged.
+It may have been years ago, and you may only have had to perform a few hours of community service.
+But, while recreational use is now legal in several states, this minor conviction can still show up on your record unless you had it expunged.

 Over 70 million Americans have a criminal record.
 But not all of them know it or truly deserve to have one.

 Are you curious about what might be on yours?
 There’s an easy way to try and find out.
 Perform a criminal records search on yourself, and see what comes up.
-You can also check out the PeopleFinders blog to learn other ways of discovering what information is known about you.
+At least then you’ll know.
+And, if you need to, you can look into clearing your record and your name.